What has Suella Braverman said about the Rwanda scheme?

-Ms Braverman, a former barrister, is seen by many as a key architect of the Rwanda scheme, which seeks to deport asylum seekers if they cross the English Channel in small boats.
+Ms Braverman, a former barrister, is seen by many as a key champion of the Rwanda scheme, which seeks to deport asylum seekers if they cross the English Channel in small boats.

 Shortly after her return to government in October 2022, Ms Braverman was criticised after telling an event at the Tory conference that it was her “dream” to deport people to Rwanda.